You’re driving down the highway, going with the flow of traffic, minding your own business.

 There are actions you can take to keep a control freak’s freaky behavior under control.

 - Verbalize to the person firmly but kindly that you recognize the controlling behavior and won’t put up with it.
 Don’t give them a reason to push you around.

 - When the controlling person is your spouse, friend, or business associate, and you must spend time with them, emphasize that you are committed to working as a team, but not in a situation where one person rules over the other.

 - Assert yourself when necessary in a calm and levelheaded way.
 Often bullies will back down when confronted with a strong, mature, and communicative person.

 - However, some controlling people may feel threatened when you try to assert yourself, and they may raise their voice, get more verbally aggressive, or act out in some unpleasant way.
 Stand your ground and don’t back down just to “keep the peace.”

-- When control freaks don’t get their way, they sometimes revert to passive aggressive behaviors (like pouting, guilt-trips, or other manipulations) in order to “trick” you into conforming to their demands.
+- When controlling people don’t get their way, they sometimes revert to passive-aggressive behaviors (like pouting, guilt-trips, or other manipulations) in order to “trick” you into conforming to their demands.
 Recognize passive aggressive behavior as another form of control, and point it out when you see it.

-- Control freaks can throw you off balance with confusing behaviors and words to make you feel at fault.
+- Controlling people can throw you off balance with confusing behaviors and words to make you feel at fault.
 Recognize this for what it is — an attempt to obfuscate in order to control and keep you in place.

 - If the controller’s behaviors worry or frighten you (ie: driving dangerously, working too many hours, etc.) attempt to negotiate a behavior change, at least while you are with the person.